 Cut Off the Wrong End of a Door

 This is a classic mistake.
 You have a door that needs to be trimmed to clear new carpet or some other flooring change.
 You remove the door, put it on sawhorses, measure carefully and make the cut.
 When you go to reinstall the door you realize you’ve cut off the top of the door instead of the bottom.
 Always put a mark on the bottom of the door before you remove it and look for that mark before you start to cut.
 Use this guide if you want to cut off the bottom of a door without splintering.

 Replacing a toilet isn’t difficult and it’s a standard part of any bathroom upgrade.
 But a word of warning, especially for small bathrooms: Carefully measure the amount of space between the toilet and the door as it closes.
 More than one DIYer has installed a new toilet, with the door open, and found out later that the door would no longer close because it was blocked by a toilet that protruded farther than the original.
 Once you’re sure the toilet is the right size, follow this guide to a trouble-free, leak-free installation.
 Here are some great tricks to make a small bathroom look bigger.

 The Door Won’t Open

 When you remodel a bathroom, carefully measure to make sure your new lights and medicine cabinet work well together.
 One example of this mistake happens when you replace sconce lights with an overhead fixture.
 If you install the light too low, you may not be able to open the medicine cabinet door.
-Are you thinking about remodeling a bathroom?
-Check out all of these clever ideas and step-by-step how-to articles.

 “Call Before Digging” Number